krasserm/bot-with-plan/simulation/README.md

   --num_workers=20
 ```

-The `--direct_answer=simple` option means that the agent is forced to answer simple requests directly.
+The `--direct_answer=simple` option forces the agent answer simple requests directly.
 These are the 20 single-step requests generated previously.
+All other requests are answered in multiple steps.

 #### Evaluate trajectories

-Evaluate the quality of generated trajectories:
+Evaluate the quality of generated trajectories with GPT-4.
+Generates ratings from 1 (poor) to 5 (excellent):

 ```shell
 python simulation/data/evaluation.py \